yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 Before 2011, I was mainly working on C++/Qt for Gnu/Linux operating systems.
 I really enjoyed the documentation set and the clear tutorials the development team provided along with the SDK.
 I guess that still today, you can find a lot of answers by simply reading the documentation or some of the provided code samples.

 When I dived into the Apple world, I was glad to see that plenty of good resources was also provided for the main frameworks.
 You usually takes the same path when you are using a library for the first time: reading the programmming guide, reading the the main classes documentation and may be watching some WWDC introducton videos.
-Most of the times, this is enough to remove the magic and understand the how the mechanics work.
+Most of the times, this is enough to remove the magic and understand how the mechanics work.

 I would say that this is not true for CoreData.
-It is the lonely framework I heard people avoid to use because they see it as too complex and badly documented.
+It is the only framework I heard people avoid to use because they see it as too complex and badly documented.

 Badly documented may be too harsh.
 I would say that the information about CoreData is widespread in a lot of differents places.
-I would even say, that some information are "hidden" only inside some WWDC videos about CoreData, especially regarding the concurrency and the potential stack configurations [^1].
+I would even say, that some information are "hidden" only inside some WWDC videos, especially regarding the concurrency and the potential stack configurations [^1].
-Hopefully, different books have been published (I would recommend [^2] and [^3]) that help you to find the missing pieces of this big puzzle.
+Hopefully, different books have been published (I would recommend [^2] and [^3]) that help to find the missing pieces of this big puzzle.

 I would like to start a series of post presenting CoreData using a different approach, starting more from the code documentation and trying to provide some explanations about how the framework seems to work under the hood.